-If you’re one of the more than 250 million Americans who have health insurance and wonder if you’ve ever overpaid for your prescription medication, because of what are called clawbacks, chances are you have.
+If you’re one of the more than 250 million Americans who have health insurance and wonder if you’ve ever overpaid for your prescription drug because of what are called clawbacks, chances are you have.

 What are prescription drug clawbacks?

-Clawbacks are prescription drug overpayments resulting from insured patients’ copayment amounts that exceed the total actual retail cost of the prescription medication.
-Usually the PBM, Pharmacy Benefits Manager, reaps the profits from these overpayments, and it’s all perfectly legal.
+Clawbacks are prescription drug overpayments resulting from insured patients’ co-payment amounts that exceed the total actual retail cost of the prescription medication.
+Usually, the PBM (Pharmacy Benefits Manager) reaps the profits from these overpayments, and it’s all perfectly legal.

 Rising Costs of Prescription Drugs

-That means, for instance, that the tens of millions Americans who suffer from chronic conditions like high cholesterol, diabetes, or high blood pressure are purposely putting their health in danger because they can’t afford the drugs they need—even when they have insurance.
+That means, for instance, that the tens of millions of Americans who suffer from chronic conditions like high cholesterol, diabetes, or high blood pressure are purposely putting their health in danger because they can’t afford the drugs they need—even when they have insurance.

 Rising Costs of Health Insurance Premiums

 And the cost of prescription drugs is one of the main drivers of health insurance premiums, too.
 When drug prices go up, so do insurance premiums, which leaves most of us paying more for coverage and more at the pharmacy counter.
-Ouch.
+Ouch!

 Politicians on Capitol Hill have been trying to solve the prescription drug pricing crisis for years—and there doesn’t seem to be a solution in sight.
 Fortunately, there is one thing you can do today to start saving on your prescription medications—and it won’t cost you a dime.

-myRxMedSaver Prescription Drug Discount App
+myRxMedSaver Prescription Discount Program

-When the cash price is less than your copay, pay cash and pocket the difference! myRxMedSaver even works on pet medications, too, and the discount never expires.
+When the cash price is less than your co-pay, pay cash and pocket the difference! myRxMedSaver even works on pet medications, too, and the discount never expires.

 myRxMedSaver has helped thousands of people—with and without insurance—save millions of dollars in prescription costs.